 Perdue’s professional truckers are some of the safest on the road and among our company’s most visible ambassadors.
-This past year, four Perdue drivers achieved safe driving milestones without a Department of Transportation recordable accident.
+This past year, three Perdue drivers achieved safe driving milestones without a Department of Transportation recordable accident.
 We salute their commitment to safety!

 3 Million Miles

 1 Million Miles

 We are committed to involving our associates in creating a safe, secure, inclusive, productive and healthy work environment with competitive wages and benefits, and to complying with all applicable laws and regulations.
 This includes:

 We offer competitive wages and a comprehensive beneﬁts package, including options for medical, dental and vision coverage, a 401(k) savings plan with dollar-for-dollar match up to 5 percent of pay, and proﬁt-sharing bonuses.
 Regular checks of local market wages through publicly available information and the use of compensation surveys ensure we remain competitive in each area in which we operate our business.

 We continue to comply with all applicable wage and hour laws and regulations, including those related to minimum wage, overtime compensation, piece rates and any/all legally mandated beneﬁts.

 Our production facilities provide regular and scheduled breaks for meals and rest during the workday.
 We also maintain adequate staffing levels to accommodate associate requests for personal breaks during shifts and we pride ourselves on the cleanliness and appearance of all facilities available for associate use.